Black-thighed grosbeak

-The black-thighed grosbeak (Pheucticus tibialis) is a large seed-eating bird in the cardinal family, which is endemic to the mountains of Costa Rica and western Panama.
+The black-thighed grosbeak (Pheucticus tibialis) is a large seed-eating bird in the family Cardinalidae, which is endemic to the mountains of Costa Rica and western Panama.

 This species breeds from about 1000 m altitude (Pacific slope) or 1500 m (Caribbean slope) up to 2600 m and is found in canopy, woodland edge and semi-open habitats such as pasture with some trees.
 The nest is a thin cup constructed on a bulky twig base 1–3 m up in a small tree or amongst vines.
 The female lays two brown-spotted pale blue eggs between March and May.

 The adult black-thighed grosbeak is 20 cm long, weighs 70 g, and has a massive grey bill.
 The male has a yellow head, rump and underparts, an olive-edged black back, and black wings, thighs and tail.
 There is a white patch on the flight feathers.
 The female is paler with more olive on the back and a smaller white wing patch.
 Immatures are duller and more olive-tinged, and have streaking and mottling on the body plumage.

 The black-thighed grosbeak forages in shrubs or trees for insects, seeds and berries.
 The call is a sharp pink, and the song is a musical stream of warbles, whistles, trills and slurs.